-Note how closely this activity relates to the use of 'nominal'

-Geometry, Measurement and Statistics 1 - Implementation Guide - Key mathematical ideas: Measurement and statistics in the primary years scales in measuring; there is no ordering of objects or categories involved, simply a discriminating between objects.
+Note how closely this activity relates to the use of 'nominal' scales in measuring; there is no ordering of objects or categories involved, simply a discriminating between objects.
 Such work is at the beginning of handling categorical data.

 Thus sorting through a collection of real objects, noting similarities and differences and organizing the objects into categories in order to respond to a particular question, precedes similar activities with collections of data.
 The important thing is that the statistical activity is purposefully directed towards answering an initial specific question.